Coalition of Regional Sexual Assault Centres - Saskatchewan

 What do I do if I've experienced sexual harassment?

 The Saskatchewan Human Rights Commission investigates complaints of sexual harassment and can provide remedies to complainants who are found to have experienced sexual harassment.
 Explore their website for more information.
+If you are a federally regulated employee, please contact the Canadian Human Rights Commission.

 If you have experienced workplace sexual harassment in Saskatchewan, you can receive up to 4 hours of free legal advice via The Shift Project.
 The incident does not need to have been reported to the police.
 The program is available to individuals of any age or gender, regardless of income.
 It doesn’t matter how long ago the incident occurred.